NicolasLM/sauna/doc/dev/custom.rst

 =====================

 Sauna ships with its own plugins for standard system monitoring, but sometimes you need more.
-This guide is a quick tutorial to start writing your own plugins to extend sauna's checks.
+This guide is a quick tutorial to start writing your own Python plugins to extend sauna's checks.

+If writing Python is not an option, binaries written is any language can be run through the :ref:`Command plugin <nagios>`.

 For the sake of learning we will create the Uptime plugin.
 It will contain a simple check that will alert you when the uptime for your machine is under a threshold.
 This could be used to get a